Snowleppy/Snowleppy/README.md

 ## Roadmap

-Our roadmap is a living document that outlines the milestones we plan to achieve.

-Stay updated with our roadmap [here](#).
+We don't have an official roadmap but will be publishing a project outline soon.

 ## License

-SnowLeppy (SNLP) is released under the [MIT License](LICENSE).
+SnowLeppy (SNLP) is released under the [MIT License](LICENSE-SNLP.md).

 ## Support